 Fortnite is one of the most popular games in the world, and it’s easy to see why.
 The player base is massive, the game receives regular content updates, and it helped define the battle royale genre.
-Although the onslaught on new content can keep you from getting bored, sometimes you just need a break.
-If you’ve had your builds destroyed by a Choppa one too many times or you’re tired of seeing the “Take the L” dance after getting bested, it might be time to try out a new game, if only for a bit.
+Although the onslaught of new content can keep you from getting bored, sometimes you just need a break.
+If you’re tired of seeing the “Take the L” dance after getting bested, it might be time to try out a new game, if only for a bit.

 Realm Royale (Switch, Xbox One, PS4, PC)

 A battle royale with a similar art style, Realm Royale is an adjacent title that will scratch that Fortnite itch.
 A spin-off of the hero shooter Paladins: Champions of the Realm, this title blends modern shooter and fantasy elements into an action-packed fight to the death.
 Gameplay is similar to most BRs out there, but there are a few twists.
 Players must choose between one of five specialized classes when jumping into a game: Hunter, warrior, assassin, engineer, or mage.
 While there are a handful of guns in the game, players can also battle it out with long swords, crossbows, and staffs.
 A lot of fights take place around Forges, workshops scattered throughout the map that allow players to break down unwanted items and build more powerful weapons (similar to Fortnite’s relatively new Upgrade Bench tool).

 This game will make you feel at home if you’re coming over from Fortnite, and a lot of your battle royale instincts will serve you well here.
 But give yourself some time to learn the ins and outs of forging new weapons and the character class system before judging the gameplay.